 Emerging variants of COVID-19

 Isolation (for those infected with SARS-CoV-2 / COVID-19)

 Quarantine (for those exposed to SARS-CoV-2 / COVID-19)

 COVID-19 Vaccine Safety factsheet

 What can you do?

-Although the immediate health risk from COVID-19 is considered low, the best thing you can do is avoid being infected by following the best practices listed below.
-In fact, these measures are important for preventing many other types of illnesses, too.
+Although the risk for severe illness from COVID-19 is considered low for most individuals, many of our community members are at high risk for severe illness and death.
+The best thing you can do is to get vaccinated for COVID-19 and avoid being infected by following the best practices listed below.

 Group-Specific Information About COVID-19